Energy 'discounts' that can really cost you

 'Pay-on-time discounts' rise as late payment fees are curbed

-So called pay-on-time discounts are now the predominant form of competition
+So called pay-on-time discounts have been the predominant form of competition

 among energy retailers, but it wasn't always that way.